top of page

 Teatro San Carlo Naples

-Bass-baritone Laurence Meikle made his principal debut with Opera Australia at the age of 22 at the Sydney Opera House, and since that time, his burgeoning career as a singer of opera, concert, and song has encompassed performances at some of Europe’s most important opera houses and concert halls.
+Bass Laurence Meikle made his principal debut with Opera Australia at the age of 22 at the Sydney Opera House, and since that time, his burgeoning career as a singer of opera, concert, and song has encompassed performances at some of Europe’s most important opera houses and concert halls.

 Laurence’s keen focus on music of the baroque and classical periods has lead to his collaboration as a soloist with musicians such as Sir Charles Mackerras, Diego Fasolis, Laurence Cummings, Dame Jane Glover, Stefano Montanari, Hansjörg Albrecht, and Dame Emma Kirkby; and ensembles such as I Barocchisti, La Lira di Orfeo, Aestas Ensemble, Ensemble Salomone Rossi, and the London Handel Orchestra.